seamplex/feenox/README4engineers.md

 The latter should show the numerical results.
 See the [tensile test tutorial](https://www.seamplex.com/feenox/doc/tutorials/110-tensile-test/) for an in-depth step-by-step explanation.

 To fix ideas, let us consider the [NAFEMS LE10 "Thick plate pressure" benchmark](https://www.seamplex.com/feenox/examples/mechanical.html#nafems-le10-thick-plate-pressure-benchmark). @Fig:nafems-le10 shows that there is a one-to-one correspondence between the human-friendly problem formulation and the input file FeenoX reads.
+There is no need to give extra settings if the problem does not ask for them.
+Note that since the problem is has only one volume, `E` means "the" Young modulus.
+No need to deal with a map between materials and mesh entitites (in this case, in [multi-material problems](https://seamplex.com/feenox/examples/mechanical.html#two-cubes-compressing-each-other) the mapping is needed).
+Nothing more, nothing less.

 ![The NAFEMS LE10 problem statement and the corresponding FeenoX input](nafems-le10-problem-input.svg){#fig:nafems-le10 width=100% }

 Say we already have a [`nafems-le10.geo`](https://github.com/seamplex/feenox/blob/main/examples/nafems-le10.geo) file which tells [Gmsh](http://gmsh.info/) how to create a mesh `nafems-le10.msh` (check out the [tensile test tutorial](https://www.seamplex.com/feenox/doc/tutorials/110-tensile-test/) for details).

+> **Heads up!** The `.msh` file from Gmsh can be either
+>
+>  a. version 2.2, or
+>  b. version 4.0, or
+>  c. version 4.1.
+>
+> and can be partitioned or not.

 Then, we can create an input file for FeenoX (using [editors with syntax highlighting](https://seamplex.com/feenox/doc/sds.html#syntactic-sugar-highlighting) for example) as follows:

 ```feenox